How Can You Prevent Termites?

 There are three main subtypes of termites that can infest your house:

 This type of termites lives underground.
 They usually build their nests in dark and moist environments.
 Tree roots, sides and bases of building walls, and timber floors are places that termites find suitable for their habitat.
 If walls and floorings of any building are made of wood, keeping a check on termites becomes crucial as they will weaken the foundations and make them shallow as they feed on them.
 Jeopardising the whole structural integrity of the building is unsafe and highly dangerous.
-Their tendency to make underground nests makes them the most harmful type of termites.
+Their tendency to make underground nests makes them the most harmful type of termite.

-After subterranean termites these cause the most damage to houses and buildings in Sydney.
+After subterranean termites, these cause the most damage to houses and buildings in Sydney.
 They prefer to live in moist conditions and usually make their nests above the ground.

 Unlike subterranean and damp wood termites, dry wood termites avoid damp conditions and grounds.
 Instead, they live in small colonies and feed on dry wood items.
 If damp wood termites infest your house, wooden furniture items, wooden ceilings, and frames can be their place of habitation.